aws-samples/data-protection/usecase-7/README.md

 * It should bring up a pop-up screen.
 On the pop-up,  under Login Link click on **Open Console**
 * You should be logged into the AWS provided account
 * Please verify that the region with staff

+#### 1b.
+If you are using your own AWS account

+* Log into your desired AWS account
+* You should be logged into the AWS provided account
+* Please verify that you're in the desired region

+Please download the CF template by right clicking and save link as the filename *template-ca-admin.yaml* [Security Admin Cloudformation Stack](https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-7/cf-templates/template-security-admin.yaml) by right clicking and saving the yaml file on your laptop.

+Upload and launch the cloudformation stack in the AWS account that you are logged into.
+If you are not familiar with this, follow instructions here by right clicking and opening link in a new browser tab [Deploy Security Admin Cloudformation Stack Instructions](https://view.highspot.com/viewer/5dd6cd89a2e3a96cb78647d3)

 ## Setup Certificate Authority Hierarchy
 #### 2. An IAM Role called **CaAdminRole** is the role that a CA administrator would assume.